-- (ii) Export incentives: Export benefits are accounted for in the year of exports based on eligibility and when there is no uncertainty in receiving the same. - (iii) Income from services: Revenue in respect of contracts for services is recognised when the services are rendered and related costs are incurred. - (iv) Tolling income: Tolling income represents tolling revenue from the Company's businesses and Group's share of revenues from pilotage and Oil Transfer Services from the respective joint ventures, which is recognised based on forming part of the consolidated financial statements as at and for the year ended March 31, 2014 the rates agreed with the customers, as and when the services are rendered.
+- (ii) Export incentives: Export benefits are accounted for in the year of exports based on eligibility and when there is no uncertainty in receiving the same. - (iii) Income from services: Revenue in respect of contracts for services is recognised when the services are rendered and related costs are incurred. - (iv) Tolling income: Tolling income represents tolling revenue from the Company's businesses and Group's share of revenues years whichever is shorter.
+The estimated useful life of the intangible assets and the amortisation period are reviewed at the end of each financial year and the amortisation method is revised to reflect the changed pattern.

+SESA STERLITE LIMITE RR Donnelley ProFile MWRPRFRS10 MWRpf\rend 23-Jun-2014 13:36 EST 745900 EX99\2 215 11 from pilotage and Oil Transfer Services from the respective joint ventures, which is recognised based on the rates agreed with the customers, as and when the services are rendered.